+ When are you open?

-Between 3rd June and 15th September there is a 2 nights minimum when arriving Friday or Saturday
+- Between 3rd June and 15th September there is a 2 nights minimum stay when arriving Friday or Saturday

-End May and August Bank holidays are 3 nights minimum (please arrive Friday)
+- End of May and August Bank holidays are 3 nights minimum stay (please arrive Friday)

-Fishing can be done free of charge at the campsite during the fishing season.
-Our river has roach, bream, eel, pike, carp, perch and chub.
-Please bring your fishing licence
+- Yes you can fish free of charge at the campsite during the fishing season.
+Our river has roach, bream, eel, pike, carp, perch and chub. * Please bring your fishing licence

-Yes!
-We have off grid hot showers at the campsite
+- Yes we do!
+We have off-grid hot showers at the campsite

-Upon arrival please choose the best space available and set up camp
+- Upon arrival please choose the best space available and get set up

 The best option for you will depend on the size of your group and the spaces available so have a drive around the site and then decide what’s best for you